kelly/OrthoRoute/README.md

  - VRAM needed ≈ (board_area_mm² ÷ grid_pitch² ÷ 10,000) × num_layers × 5
  - Always round up - running out of VRAM mid-job loses all progress
  - For consumer GPUs: 24GB max (RTX 4090/5090) limits you to ~150×150mm at 18 layers
- - This list of recommendations is either going to be hilarious or sad in a decade
+ - This list of recommended GPUs is either going to be hilarious or sad in a decade

 **Important distinction:**
 - **VRAM usage** is determined by board dimensions, layers, and grid pitch (not net count)